tamunoWoks/random_quiz_generator/README.md

 | Answer key correctness | ✔️ | ✔️ |
 | Output organization | ❌ | ✔️ (uses folder) |
 | Type hints | ❌ | ✔️ |

+### Summary:
+Both scripts accomplish the same task, but the improved version is more suitable for real-world use, classroom distribution, or expansion into a larger project.